natalieagus/50002/docs/Software/k_stackandprocedures.md

 ## Tough Problems

-The sequences that we learned don't really solve all problems.
+The procedure linkage that we have just learned above works in general, but it doesn't really solve all problems.

-<ins> Problem 1: Nested procedure definitions </ins>
+### Problem 1: Nested procedure definitions

 In Python, we can define nested procedure as follows:
 ```cpp